 We had the opportunity to visit the Gamboa Rainforest on one of our days of travel and just like the Pearl Islands, I could have spent all day here.
 We arrived mid-morning after a heavy rainfall.
 It was still glistening from the downpour and the humidity was thick.
 We began our walk down the main road towards the observation tower, and after a few minutes we came across an agouti making his way through the forest.
 He was pretty well hidden walking about the forest floor, but every time he moved we could see his little body scurrying about.
 A little farther along, we came across very small frogs hopping across the road.
 Their skin color would change based on their surroundings.

 As we approached the bottom of the observation tower stairs, our guide Fabio let us know to take it slow going up, as it is quite a climb and the temperature gets even hotter as we ascend.
 As we wound our way up the stairs I stopped to take in the beautiful, lush green forest that surrounded us.
 Once at the top we were able to catch our breath and take in the view.
 It was stunning!

 For more photos from this trip, including jungle, beaches and even sloths, view my Facebook album on AdventureSmith Explorations’ Facebook page.

 This Panama cruise review was written by an AdventureSmith Explorations crew member.
 Read all AdventureSmith Expert Reviews for more trip reports.
-For dates, rates and booking information on this trip, see Panama Adventure Cruise, or contact one of our Adventure Specialists to learn more about our small ship cruises and wilderness adventures: 1-800-728-2875.
+Contact one of our Adventure Specialists to learn more about our small ship cruises and wilderness adventures: 1-800-728-2875.